pfrenssen/coder/README.md

 </ruleset>
 ```

-Then you can invoke phpcs without any options and it will read phpcs.xml.dist
+Then you can invoke phpcs without any options and it will read phpcs.xml
 from the current directory.
 This can also be useful for Continuous Integration
 setups.